griffinbank/test.contract/README.md

 ## Preconditions and Shrinking

 A significant part of the contracts API deals with preconditions and whether it is "valid" to make a call.
-Clearly of a users can call any protocol method at any time, so this is concern is mostly about interestingness and test coverage, rather than correctness.
+Clearly other users can call any protocol method at any time, so this is mostly about interestingness and test coverage, rather than correctness.

 Consider a hypothetical API that takes IDs as an argument: